 Designated Professional Music Track Courses

-- 16 credits of designated concentrate courses (to be determined by student in conjunction with and by approval of the department chair).
-Ensembles, liberal arts courses, or repeated labs are not allowed.
+- 16 credits of designated concentration courses (to be determined by the student in conjunction with and by approval of the department chair).
+Ensembles, liberal arts courses, and repeated labs are not allowed.

 Professional Music Core (14 credits required)